Xonshiz/anime-dl/ReadMe.md

     * Single Episode : [http://www.crunchyroll.com/i-cant-understand-what-my-husband-is-saying/episode-13-happy-days-678059](http://www.crunchyroll.com/i-cant-understand-what-my-husband-is-saying/episode-13-happy-days-678059)
     * Whole Show : [http://www.crunchyroll.com/i-cant-understand-what-my-husband-is-saying](http://www.crunchyroll.com/i-cant-understand-what-my-husband-is-saying)

+### Note :

+* If you want to include some fonts in the muxed video, you need to make a folder named "Fonts" in the same directory as that of this script and put all the fonts inside that directory.
+The script should take them all.

 ## Features
 This is a very basic and small sript, so at the moment it only have a few features.